Nyumat/Twitter-J.Cole-Bot/README.md

 **To create your own bot instance, the first thing you will need to do is setup your very own virtual enviornment.**

-First, make you have the latest version of pip:
+First, make sure you have the latest version of pip installed:
 ```
 pip install --upgrade pip
 ```